 The Pentax K-3 Mark III is a compact and high-performing APS-C camera body.
 With its newly designed optical viewfinder, it offers a 100% field of view with 1.05x image magnification and increased image brightness.
 The top ISO sensitivity of 1.6 million allows for image capture in low-light situations and delivers excellent descriptive power throughout the sensitivity range.
 The multi-dimensional image space filtering reduces noise while preserving fine contours, resulting in maximum resolution performance.

-The K-3 Mark III features the Pentax Shake Reduction Mechanism, which provides up to 5.5-Shutter-Step image stabilization on 5-Axis for clear images even when using telephoto lenses or in low-light conditions.
+The K-3 Mark III features the Pentax Shake Reduction Mechanism, which provides up to 5.5-Shutter-Step image stabilization on 5-axis for clear images even when using telephoto lenses or in low-light conditions.
 The camera is built with high-strength, lightweight magnesium alloy and is sealed with 95 seals to prevent the intrusion of dust and water, making it rugged and dependable in harsh environments.
-Additionally, its newly developed mirror and image processing engine allow for 12 FPS image capture, ideal for fast-moving subjects.
+Additionally, its newly developed mirror and image processing engine allows for 12 FPS image capture, ideal for fast-moving subjects.

 The K-3 Mark III also boasts an enhanced SAFOX13 AF system, with 101 AF points for increased AF area, faster response, and highly accurate subject tracking.
 The viewfinder and screen height are designed for comfortable use, and an eye sensor turns off the image monitor when looking through the viewfinder, preventing screen illumination from affecting visibility.
 The manufacturer offers a warranty for the product, and interested customers can contact the manufacturer directly for more information.